Aggregate data

 }

-Aggregate text
+Aggregate text properties

-This example counts occurrence frequencies in the question
+This example counts occurrence frequencies:

 from weaviate.classes.query import Metrics